mircq/python-worker-template/README.md

 docker compose up
 ```

-If you want to start the consumer only, launch the following command:
+If you want to start the consumer locally, launch the following command:

 ```shell
 python main.py